 MLS access

-Money-Saving Tip: Set aside a small amount each month so the annual dues do not feel like a surprise bill.
-Review optional add-ons and skip anything you will not use.
+Money-saving tip: Set aside a small amount each month so the annual dues do not feel like a surprise bill.
+Review optional add-ons and skip anything you will not use in your first year.

 Total cost for licensing and professional fees

-Licensing and professional fees typically range from about $900 to $2,600 in your first year.
+Licensing and professional fees typically range from about $900 to $2,600 in your first year (2026 estimate).
 This total reflects one-time startup costs plus required annual dues and MLS access.
-Most of these expenses decrease after your first year, leaving only renewals and MLS moving forward.
+Most of these expenses decrease after your first year, leaving only renewals, MLS fees, and association dues moving forward.

 Let’s chat